-Ondansetron injection may also be used for purposes other than those listed in this medication guide.
+Ondansetron injection may also be used for purposes not listed in this medication guide.

-What are the possible side effects of ondansetron injection (Zofran)?
+What are the possible side effects of ondansetron (Zofran)?

-What is the most important information I should know about ondansetron injection (Zofran)?
+What is the most important information I should know about ondansetron (Zofran)?

 Report Problems to the Food and Drug Administration